banzaicloud/go-cruise-control/README.md

 make integration-test
 ```

-Set the `USE_EXISTING=true` environment variable if reuse the existing development/test environment
+Set the `USE_EXISTING=true` environment variable if reusing the existing development/test environment
 for integration testing is the desired behaviour.

 ```shell